CanBaycay/UnityAcceleratorDocker/README.md

 - Take a look at the `Dashboard`: http://localhost:10080 (Default Username: admin, Password: admin)

 ## Unity Configuration
-- Go to `Unity preferences` and Cache Server tab.
+- Go to `Unity Preferences` and then `Cache Server` tab.
-- Set Cache Server Default Mode to `Enabled`.
+- Set Cache Server Default Mode to `Enabled` and enter Default IP Adress:
-- Enter Default IP Adress as `localhost:10080`
+  - For working locally, enter `localhost:10080`
+  - For working in network, find and enter the IP of the system that runs Docker.
+For example `192.168.0.200:10080`
 - Click `Check Connection` and make sure you see `"Connection successful"` message.

 ## Stats